 So how does birth control cause hair loss?
 The synthetic hormones in birth control pills can interrupt your hair growth cycle.
 These hormones move hair follicles from their growing phase (anagen phase) to their resting phase (telogen phase).
 As a result, the scalp sheds more hair than normal.
 This type of hair loss is called telogen effluvium.

 Most of the time, birth control-related hair loss is not too severe.
 But of course, as we all know, even a little hair loss can feel traumatizing when it happens to us!
-So keep reading to learn what to do if you have hair loss from birth control.
+So keep reading to learn about your options for birth control hair loss recovery.

 How to Minimize Birth Control Hair Loss